sdawood/dynamo-update-expression/README.md

 By default, the module would generates an update expression that won't be considered *invalid* by DynamoDB for including path with levels not existing in your table, i.e. if `SET #pictures.#topView` is used, and your DynamoDB Document didn't have `pictures` map, you would get an error: "The document path provided in the update expression is invalid for update" when you call `documentClient.update(...updateExpression)` .

-In the use cases where you document has a predefined structure, and you won't want to allow free-style additions and you need to make sure that partial updates for valid deep paths are not overwriting parent nodes, set `orphans = true`.
+In the use cases where your document has a predefined structure, and you won't want to allow free-style additions and you need to make sure that partial updates for valid deep paths are not overwriting parent nodes, set `orphans = true`.

 Here is the same example with *orphans = true*